Who are we?

 Bram Vanroy

-Bram Vanroy is a post-doctoral research at KU Leuven and Ghent University in Belgium.
-He is respectively working on SignOn with a focus on symbolic representations; and on MATEO, a CLARIN.eu funded project on machine translation evaluation.
-Computational linguistics, (machine) translation, and natural language processing are at the heart of his interests.
+Bram Vanroy is a post-doctoral researcher at KU Leuven in Belgium.
+In SignON he works on symbolic representations and interlingua.
+Large language modeling and machine translation (evaluation) are at the heart of his interests.
 He is also active in the open-source community in these fields; among others as a Hugging Face Fellow.

 He received his doctoral title from Ghent University while working on PreDicT (Predicting Difficulty in Translation) as a member of the Language and Translation Technology Team (LT³).
 He obtained a Master's degree in Computational and Formal Linguistics, followed by an Advanced Master's degree in Artificial Intelligence, both at KU Leuven.